 Courses are offered free to all students and staff at City.
 They are designed to develop and improve your language competencies from beginner level up to advanced.

-- Also offered: Arabic and Mandarin at Beginner level.
+- Also offered: Russian and Mandarin at Beginner level

 All students and staff at City are eligible to apply.

 There is high demand for the limited number of spaces available on the Languages for General Purposes (LGP) courses.
 In the interest of fairness, we place students on courses using a ‘lottery system’.

 Applicants who follow the correct application procedure before the deadline will be entered into the lottery.
 However, no one is guaranteed a place on a language course regardless of how early they apply, what programme stage they are in, etc.

 Our registration process for the 2022/23 LGP courses is now live.
 For courses that are above ‘Beginner’ level, you will be asked to complete a diagnostic test so we can establish your competency in your chosen language.
 Please complete your registration online.
 The deadline for your registering your interest is 13:00 on Friday 30th September 2022.

 Studying a language is a commitment.
 Please only apply for a free/extracurricular language course, if you are sure you can complete it.
 Otherwise you are potentially taking the place of a student with genuine interest in studying a language.

 Foreign language skills and intercultural competences are highly valued by employers and, as the Confederation of British Industry states in its 2018 report, the need for language learning has been heightened by the UK’s departure from the European Union.